IBSim/VirtualLab/docs/source/contributing.rst

 Next, you will need a Container configured with the appropriate software to run your task/analysis.
 This can either be one of our existing containers, found in the Containers directory, or a custom one you have created (see `adding new containers <contributing.html#adding-new-containers>`_).
 You will also need to create both a bash and python script to start the container and perform the task/analysis respectively.
 We have templates for both of these in the bin and bin/python directories.

 Finally, you will need to add your method to the config file :file:`Config/VL_Modules.json`.
 Currently, this only requires one parameter, a namespace to associate with your method.
-This is the name that is used in the the parameters file for **VirtualLab** and allows you to use a different name if you wish.
+This is the name that is used in the parameters file for **VirtualLab** and allows you to use a different name if you wish.
 For example, Cad2vox uses the method 'Voxelise' but the namespace 'Vox' because it's easier to type.

 .. note::
    Each method can only have a single namespace, however, namespaces do not need to be unique to particular methods.